Contributors and Origins¶

 Many people have provided ideas and other assistance with Verilator.

-Previous major corporate sponsors of Verilator, by providing significant contributions of time or funds included include: Atmel Corporation, Cavium Inc., Compaq Corporation, Digital Equipment Corporation, Embecosm Ltd., Hicamp Systems, Intel Corporation, Mindspeed Technologies Inc., MicroTune Inc., picoChip Designs Ltd., Sun Microsystems Inc., Nauticus Networks Inc., SiCortex Inc, and Shunyao CAD.
+Previous major corporate sponsors of Verilator, by providing significant contributions of time or funds include: Atmel Corporation, Cavium Inc., Compaq Corporation, Digital Equipment Corporation, Embecosm Ltd., Hicamp Systems, Intel Corporation, Mindspeed Technologies Inc., MicroTune Inc., picoChip Designs Ltd., Sun Microsystems Inc., Nauticus Networks Inc., SiCortex Inc, and Shunyao CAD.

 Some of the people who have provided ideas, and feedback for Verilator include: